TechnologyEnhancedLearning/TELBlazor/README.md

 	- restore nuget packages
 	- restore solution
 	- if still not working close visual studio and reopen
-	- if there are still issues its easier to problem solve by using a random `TELBlazor.Components` and ensuring it fails and says it found the source but not the version
+	- if there are still issues its easier to problem solve by using a random very high `TELBlazor.Components` package version number and ensuring it fails and says it found the source but not the version
 - Variables Recommended to add to environment variables (Do this in the next section)
 	- **TELBlazorPackageSource** → https://nuget.pkg.github.com/TechnologyEnhancedLearning/index.json
 	- **TELPackageSource** → https://nuget.pkg.github.com/TechnologyEnhancedLearning/index.json